ionos-cloud/ionosctl/docs/subcommands/Container-Registry/registry/update.md

 ---
-description: Update the properties of a registry
+description: "Update the properties of a registry"
 ---

 # ContainerRegistryRegistryUpdate